Desktop-as-a-Service (DaaS) in Cloud Computing

 What is Desktop-as-a-Service (DaaS)?

-At its core, DaaS is about virtualizing the desktop environment.
-Traditionally, your desktop environment which includes your operating system, applications, files, and personal settings resides on your personal computer's hard drive.
-In contrast, DaaS hosts this environment on a remote server in a data center.
-Users access this virtual desktop through the internet, using any compatible device, such as a laptop, tablet, or even a smartphone.
+DaaS revolutionizes the traditional desktop setup by virtualizing the entire environment.
+Instead of storing your operating system, apps, files, and settings on your local computer, DaaS shifts this environment to a remote server in a secure data center.
+Users can access their virtual desktop from anywhere, using any internet-connected device, such as a laptop, tablet, or smartphone.

 How DaaS is Different from Traditional Desktops